 The originally seven-car imperial train was intended for the heir of the throne Nicholas Alexandrovich (the future Nicholas II).
 It was built in 1894-1896 in the Main Car Workshops of the Nicholas Railway Line.

 In 1902, the train consisted of ten carriages: a sleeping-car, a saloon car, carriages intended for children, the grand dukes, and the Emperor’s retinue, as well as carriages for railway servicemen, a kitchen, servants, luggage and workshops.
 Later the eleventh carriage used as a church was added.

 The walls and furnishings were upholstered, mainly in English cretonne with plant ornaments; silk fabrics and leather were amply used.
-The panels, ceilings and furniture, made of polished oak, walnut, white and gray beech, maple and Karelian birch, were covered with linoleum and carpets.
+The panels, ceilings and furniture, made of polished oak, walnut, white and gray beech, maple, and Karelian birch, were covered with linoleum and carpets.

 Originally a bimetallic bath (of copper outside and silver inside) was installed between the studies of the Emperor and the Empress.
 It was made in Paris and had several reflectors at the sides, to evade the splashing of water when the train moved.
 Later the train interiors were upholstered and provided with furniture in the Art Nouveau style produced by Robert Meltzer.

 The saloon was illuminated by bronze sconces mounted on the walls and table lamps with silk shades.
-The interior was embellished with porcelain and glass vases, a clock of black marble and coloured stone, an ash-tray of red stone and Dutch porcelain.
+The interior was embellished with porcelain and glass vases, a clock of black marble and colored stone, an ash-tray of red stone and Dutch porcelain.

-It was in this carriage that on 2 March, 1917 Nicholas II announced to Alexander Guchkov and Vasily Shulgin, the envoys of the State Duma, about his decision to abdicate taken the day before.
+It was in this carriage that on 2 March 1917 Nicholas II announced to Alexander Guchkov and Vasily Shulgin, the envoys of the State Duma, about his decision to abdicate taken the day before.
 The carriages of the train, where the abdication was signed, became the mute witnesses of the tragedy of Russia.

-After the carriages were given to the Peterhof musem, they were placed in the Alexandria Park.
-Near the carriages a platform and two wooden structures were built in which an exhibition was mounted dedicated to the history of the train, the war of 1914-18 and the details of the abdication and fate of Emperor Nicholas II and his family.
+After the carriages were given to the Peterhof musem, they were placed in Alexandria Park.
+Near the carriages, a platform and two wooden structures were built in which an exhibition was mounted dedicated to the history of the train, the war of 1914-18, and the details of the abdication and fate of Emperor Nicholas II and his family.

 (Photo credit: State Archive of the Russian Federation / Valentina Tenikhina).